On crochet, coral and hyperbolic geometry

 Margaret Wertheim leads a project to re-create the creatures of the coral reefs using a crochet technique invented by a mathematician — celebrating the amazements of the reef, and deep-diving into the hyperbolic geometry underlying coral creation.
 R/t 15 minutes

-8 Responses to “On crochet, coral and hyperbolic geometry”
+8 comments on “On crochet, coral and hyperbolic geometry

 "Crocheting the Lorenz manifold" is a paper, with heavy maths at the start, that gives actual instructions.